How to send & receive text messages on your Samsung phone

-PLEASE NOTE: that using the inbuilt emoticons/smilies should not be chargeable when used in a normal length SMS (160 characters).
-If emojis from a third party keyboard are used these could turn your SMS into MMS which may be chargeable depending on network.
+Please note: using the inbuilt emoticons/smilies should not be chargeable when used in a normal length SMS (160 characters).
+If emojis from a third-party keyboard are used these could turn your SMS into MMS which may be chargeable depending on network.

 You can express yourself in fun and creative ways with My Emoji.
 Create an emoji that looks just like you!

-Click here to view the Samsung Smart Simulator: an interactive guide for everything from inserting your SIM card, to maximising battery life to using the S Pen.
+Click here to view the Samsung Smart Simulator: an interactive guide for everything from inserting your SIM card, to maximising battery life or using the S Pen.

 To send a text message by voice, you will need to: